alamshafil/auto-shorts/docs/docs/installation/install-cli.md

                               GoogleAIGen, AnthropicAIGen, OllamaAIGen.
   --ttsType type              The TTS provider to use.
 Can be ElevenLabs,
                               BuiltinTTS, NeetsTTS.
   --imageType type            The image provider to use.
-Can be PexelsImageGen,
+Can be Pexels,
-                              GoogleScraperImageGen.
+                              GoogleScraper, FluxAI.
   --orientation orientation   The orientation of the video. (vertical,
                               horizontal)
   --tempPath path             The temporary path to save video files. (default: